hossein1376/grape/README.md

 Grape is a modern, zero-dependency HTTP library for Go.

-It's a thin wrapper around the standard library, providing helper functions to facilitate faster and easier development.
-While adding only a single dependency to your projects.
+It's a thin wrapper around the standard library, providing helper functions to facilitate faster and easier development, while adding only a single dependency to your projects.

 ## Features